afbujan/driver_challenge/README.md

 concatenated_sequence = cr.getCompleteSequence(reads, threshold=3)
 ```

-That would return a string with the concatenated DNA sequence.
+These lines will return a string with the concatenated DNA sequence.

 How does the program work